jdaw1/placemat/Documentation/PackingStyles.md

 The code then chooses the radius and separately scales the *x* and *y* directions such that things fit as snugly as possible, obviously subject to the other upper bounds on the radius.
 The glass ordering is that given in the array: there is no subsequent sorting or ordering.

-There is a more complicated variant, in which some of the sub-arrays are of the form `[x y x' y']`.
+There is a more complicated variant, in which some of the sub&#8209;arrays are of the form `[x y x' y']`.
 The first two elements are used, as before, and fix the radius and the canvas.
 The circle at (*x*,*y*) is then moved in a straight line towards (*x'*,*y'*).
 A circle stops moving if it collides with another circle (a tangential touch not being a collision); if it collides with the edge of the page; or it arrives at (*x'*,*y'*).